ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 Output records must include the the following fields of the correct types:

 * Reference - Any - a unique identifier, e.g Business Reporting Unit
-* Period - String - "YYYY" or "YYYYMM" format, the period to be wisorised
+* Period - String - for example "YYYY" or "YYYYMM", the period to be Winsorised
 * Outlier Weight - Numeric - A value between 0 and 1 which reflects the
-reduction in a target variable due to winsorisation
+reduction in a target variable due to Winsorisation
-* Marker - String - Indicates the result of the winsorisation method for each target value
+* Marker - String - Indicates the result of the Winsorisation method for each target value
   * **W** - Winsorised.
-Marked against any value that could be winsorised
+Marked against any value that could be Winsorised
   * **NW_FE** - Not Winsorised Fully Enumerated.
 Marked when design weight is 1 for expansion estimation.
   * **NW_AG** - Not Winsorised a*g.
 Marked
-  in ratio estimation when the product of design weight and calibration weight is < 1.
+  in ratio estimation when the product of design weight and calibration factor is <= 1.

 ## 6.0 Method

 ### 6.1 Overall Method

-The winsorisation method performs the following steps to find outliers and calculate outlier weights based on either expansion or ratio estimation.
+The Winsorisation method performs the following steps to find outliers and calculate outlier weights based on either expansion or ratio estimation.

 #### Parameter Validation